sanand0/asyncllm/README.md

 - `content`: The text content of the response
 - `tool`: The name of the tool being called (for function calling)
 - `args`: The arguments for the tool call (for function calling) as a JSON-encoded string, e.g. `{"order_id":"123456"}`
-- `message`: The raw message object from the LLM provider
+- `message`: The raw message object from the LLM provider (may include id, model, usage stats, etc.)
+- `error`: Error message if the request fails

 ## Examples